lucy

 Lucy in Different Languages

 • Italian: In Italian, Lucy is spelled Lucia, whiich is the original Latin form of the name.
-It is a common name in Italy and is often given to girls born around Christmas, as Saint Lucia is the patron saint of light.
+It is a common name in Italy & is often given to girls born around Christmas, as Saint Lucia is the patron saint of light.

 • Danish: In Danish, Lucy is spelled Lucie.
 It is a rare name in Denmark but has been in use since the 19th century.